 The biggest impact of AM would come from using it to produce high strength and high integrity metals for application to large (several metres) engineering structures.

-LASIMM is a highly ambitious project, which will culminate in the world’s largest metal 3D printer, capable of producing quality assured finished components directly from a CAD drawing.
-The key process technology of Wire + Arc Additive Manufacturing (WAAM) combined with other advanced manufacturing processes and robotics enables this exciting but realistic possibility.
+LASIMM was a highly ambitious project, which culminated in one of the world’s largest metal 3D printer, capable of producing quality assured finished components directly from a CAD drawing.
+The key process technology of Wire + Arc Additive Manufacturing (WAAM) combined with other advanced manufacturing processes and robotics enabled and made this a reality.

-The materials identified for the present project are aluminium and steel, as well as titanium in terms of extended system capability assessment.
+The materials identified and used in the scope of the project were aluminium and steel, as well as titanium in terms of extended system capability assessment.